cj-mills/christianjmills/_posts/2021-7-27-Barracuda-PoseNet-Tutorial-V2-3.md

 // The texture used to create input tensor private RenderTexture rTex;

-// The name of the compute shader function to proces model input private System.Action<float[]> preProcessFunction;
+// The preprocessing function for the current model type private System.Action<float[]> preProcessFunction;

 // Stores the input data for the model